segmentio/segment-docs/src/connections/destinations/catalog/sentry/index.md

 1. From the Segment web app, click **Catalog**.
 2. Search for "Sentry" in the Catalog, select it, and choose which of your sources to connect the destination to.
 3. In the destination settings, enter your "Public DSN".
-4. We'll automatically initialize Sentry with your "Public DSN" upon loading analytics.js.
+4. Segment automatically initializes Sentry with your "Public DSN" upon loading analytics.js.
 5. Sentry will automatically start tracking errors in your app's javascript.

 ## Identify